connorwade/connorwade.github.io/src/content/blog/my-new-blog.md

 ## Deployment

 Deployment was the easiest part of this whole process.
 I just followed Astro's [guide on deploying to github pages](https://docs.astro.build/en/guides/deploy/github/).
 The guide was simple and included everything I needed to know.
-And most importantly, it actually worked with hacking.
+And most importantly, it actually worked without hacking.
 It's always great to work with documentation that is being updated and cared about.

 ## Outcomes